MahmoodJamshidian/CASH/README.md

-CASH (cryptographic access shell portocol)
+CASH (cryptographic access shell protocol)
 ==========================================

 Secure communication protocol with AES encryption for running source shell on the server.